Woman with narcolepsy type 1 fixing her collar in a bathroom mirror

 How orexin works

-Orexin binds to receptors in your brain, sending signals that help your body regulate essential functions.
-When there's a lack of orexin, as seen in people with NT1, this signaling gets disrupted, making it harder for the body to regulate various processes, and in turn making everyday activities more challenging.
-Let's explore what can be affected when orexin signaling isn’t working properly.
+While people without NT1 have normal levels of orexin, people with NT1 experience a significant loss of it.
+Orexin works by sending signals in your brain that help your body regulate essential functions.
+When there’s a lack of orexin, this signaling gets disrupted, making it harder for the body to regulate various processes, and in turn making everyday activities more challenging.
+Let’s explore what can be affected when orexin signaling isn’t working properly.

 Orexin loss affects: